marylychee/ssb-website-2.0/README.md

 - our target for launching the new site is JULY 11TH 2019
 - do lil patches of code and design contributions, designs below as guides
-- organisation of different working bee groups/pair programming will be posted on gitlab.
+- organising of different working bee groups/pair programming will be posted on gitlab.
 Go there!

 ### context